Keeping you Safe and Secure

 We work closely with the British Transport Police who provide a full range of policing services to the railway from a number of Police Stations across the Greater Anglia network.
 Visit the British Transport Police website for advice on keeping yourself and your belongings safe while travelling.

 At times our stations may host Project Servator.
 This is a national initiative to deter, detect and disrupt criminal activity on the railway.
 It involves additional officers carrying out high profile policing activities on the station and may involve the use of search dogs, undercover officers and other specialist units.
-View more information about Project Servator on the British Transpot Police website.
+View more information about Project Servator.

 Many of our stations are accredited under the Department for Transport Secure Stations Scheme and we are upgrading and enhancing our CCTV systems on our stations.
 In addition, our stations are subject to regular security checks by colleagues during the day.